 They will be able to advocate for you and avoid pitfalls, ensuring you are offered the maximum value of your claim.
 They will also be able to use precedent to compare the value you’ve been offered.

-Contacting a lawyer can feel like a big step.
+Contacting a Baton Rouge personal injury lawyer can feel like a big step.
 It can be scary to admit that it’s time to get help from a professional.
-Rozas Law Firm LLC understands, which is why we offer free case consultations.
-We answer your questions, set your mind at ease, and help you understand your options before you start down any h.
+Rozas Injury Law LLC understands, which is why we offer free case consultations.
+We answer your questions, set your mind at ease, and help you understand your options before you start down any.

 DHH Reminds Louisianians, “Safety is No Accident: Live Injury Free”